whyjz/ncu-env-data-science-zhtw/docs/outlines/week2-3.md

 ## Group discussion & demo topics

 1. Load an Exercise data set using Jupyter Notebook (hosted by [Google Colaboratory](https://colab.google/), [Callysto Hub](https://www.callysto.ca/), or your local machine)
+2. Any questions about the first problem set?

 ## Slides (Just for my convenience; will be removed after today's class due to copyright issues)